The Bankrate promise

 You may consider taking the GRE if you haven’t decided on a graduate program.
 Here are some of the test’s benefits:

-- More versatile: While the GMAT focuses entirely on business school, the GRE is accepted at several different types of graduate programs.
-Undecided students or students pursuing programs other than MBA programs may choose to take only the GRE to save both time and money.
+- More versatile: While the GMAT focuses entirely on business school, the GRE is accepted at multiple types of graduate programs.
+Undecided students or students pursuing programs other than MBA programs may choose to take only the GRE to save time and money.

 - Ability to skip and change answers: For the verbal reasoning and quantitative reasoning sections of the GRE, you may go back and change answers or choose which questions you’d like to answer first.
-The testing software will track which questions you’ve skipped, so you can easily access them at a later point.
+The testing software will track which questions you’ve skipped, so you can easily access them later.

 - Cheaper: If you take the tests online, the GRE is $45 cheaper than the GMAT.
 If you take them in person, the GRE is $70 cheaper.
 If you have to take the test multiple times, these costs could add up.

 Before signing up for the GRE, make sure it’s the right choice for you.
 Some drawbacks to consider are:

 - More difficult for non-native English speakers: Non-native English speakers may find the verbal section of the GRE difficult.
 The vocabulary test includes obscure words that even native English speakers find challenging, and the analytical writing section may prove difficult.